Grand Canyon River Trip: April 13th through May 7th, 2024

 The gang having a blast in one of the many waterfalls of Havasu Creek.

 It's around this section of the Grand Canyon that you start running into more and more Ocotillos.
 The one next to Kent is really healthy and in full bloom.
-Another magical of the Grand Canyon.
+Another piece of Grand Canyon magic.

 After getting played out in the Havasu, we headed back to our boats to head downstream to find a lunch spot.